Are you planning a visit to Vancouver Island?

 and cold items, a salad bar, a decadent dessert bar and more

-- Self-Serve Restaurant offering pre-packaged Bread Garden Sandwiches, Wraps, Sushi and Salads, as well as White Spot Hot and Cold Entrees, Burgers and every kids favourite – the Pirate Paks.
+- Self-Serve Restaurant offering pre-packaged Bread Garden fare.
+This includes sandwiches, wraps, sushi and salads.
+There’s also an onsite White Spot serving hot and cold entrees, burgers and every kids favourite – the Pirate Paks.

 - Coffee and Snack shop